phucvu-nyu/bst236/docs/chapter_coding/code_principle.md

 Here are some ways to understand code:
 * Run line by line and see what each does.
 * Change the code and see if it behaves as expected.
-* Ask AI to explain the code.
+* Ask AI to explain the code with confidence level of 95% (please adjust the level based on your experience).

-If the code is implementing some statistical method, make sure you understand that method well enough to at least be able to accurately describe it in the methods section of a manuscript.

-* E.g., do you really know what `confint` does to a `glm` in `R`?

 Here are some common pitfalls:
 - **Beware of the context.** What works in one context may not work in another.
-Reading other's solution to problems is how we learn a language.
-Just like a spoken language -- seeing how native speakers construct phrases is important!
-But we need to understand those phrases before we incorporate them into our dialect, lest we be misunderstood (or worse).
+Reading other's solution but we need to understand those phrases before we incorporate them into our project.
+When using AI tools, also make sure you incorporate the enought context (the entire codebase, the API documentation, the method description document,etc.) into your project.
 - **AI hallucination.** AI is not always correct.
 In fact, it hallucinates a lot.
 So always try to verify the code.

+However, you cannot guarantee you understand every detail of the code (like how the hardware works behind the code).
+Everything is about balance.
+I want to share a quote:

+> Good artists copy, great artists steal.
+>
+> -- Pablo Picasso

+And please think about what does "steal" meant by Picasso.
 ### Don't repeat yourself

 Don't repeat yourself (DRY) is a fundamental concept in programming.

 - **DRY in Workflow:** Learning how to automate and/or simplify repetitive tasks in your workflow because the time savings will be enormous.
 We will cover some tools to do this in this course, but you first need to be aware of the existence of these tools.
   - Best practice: Optimize your workflow from time to time but not too often.
   - Shell Script: Process files in batches, customize your commands in the system.
   - GNU Make: Create a `Makefile` to customize the project-specific build process.
+It is also a "cheat sheet" for common commands.
   - Transferable Workflows: Find the best practices making your workflow transferable across different platforms and machines.
   - Keyboard shortcuts: Use your keyboard more and your mouse less.
-This can be through keyboard shortcuts, changing interfaces, &c.
 - **DRY in Programming:** What if you need to change 1 thing?
 Needs to be changed in multiple places.
 Risk getting a wrong answer because we forgot to change one small thing.
-  - Functions: If you write the same code more than once, it should be a function.
-For example, variables `score1=1`, `score2=2`, `score3=3` → `score=list(1,2,3)`.

   - Write code __a bit more general__ than your data or specific task.
     * Don't assume particular dimensions.
     * Don't forget about missing values (even if *your* data have none).